elaydis/call-log-monitor-task/README.md

 returns information about calls that took place while the server was running and have already ended

+## Known issues

+### Instrumentation tests

+The instrumentation tests rely on the standard phone app by Google being installed on the device, in order to make a phone call and test call logging.
+The phone app needs to have been opened before so that there are no additional popups disrupting the test flow.

 ## Relevant third-party libraries

 ### Ktor